Talaween/Grant/README.md

 ....
 ```
 in this example if the SQL statement returns a result length less than 5 the user will be able to access and perform the action on the resource.

+### Building the Policy in the code

+if you wish you can build the policy inside the code rather than importing it from a json file.

+you can use the following functions to build your schema:

+* Grant.setSchma(schema:Schema)
+* Grant.addRole(role:Role)
+* Grant.assignToRole(roleName:String, resource:Resource)

 ### Built With